An external picture of the late 19th century Bletchley Manor in a mix of Victorian Gothic, Tudor, and Dutch Baroque styles

 Bomb-proofed Block-B

 Block B was built along with Block A in 1941/2 and was bomb-proofed.
-These blocks were created due to how quick the codebreaking factory was expanding at Bletchley Park.
+These blocks resulted from the expansion of the codebreaking factory at Bletchley Park.
 They had outgrown the Mansion and The Huts.

 A captured cypher machine with its out case take off in a display cabinet at Bletchley Park